 Cataracts form gradually as our eyes get older, and 9 in 10 Americans develop them by the time they’re 65.
 The good news is that cataract surgery is one of the safest, most common, and most effective procedures performed today.
 At the time of cataract surgery, you have the opportunity to enhance our vision with the PanOptix® Lens(Trifocal Lens)

 The lens you choose matters.
-While a monofocal lens can help you see far away, the PanOptix® Lens gives you a full range of vision, so that you can immerse in a full range of activities—all while relying less on glasses.
+While a monofocal lens can help you see far away, the PanOptix® Lens gives you a full range of vision, so that you can participate in a full range of activities—all while relying less on glasses.
 Imagine how you could use clear complete vision to see far away with clear distance vision (spot a familiar face, see a movie, drive a car, watch TV), see at arm's length (use a computer, read a menu or see in the mirror), and see up close (read a book, craft or use your cell phone).